karlsander/babel-preset-react-native-web-quick/readme.md

 ## Changelog

+- 1.4.0 require() all babel presets and plugins so they can be resolved even if they are installed in nested node_modules.
+Is this what you're supposed to do?
+Well it works...
 - 1.3.1 actually add it as a dependency, should have started on 0.x
 - 1.3.0 make core-js a peer dependecy
 - 1.2.0 add `babel-plugin-react-native-web` as dependency, oops